nutanix-japan/nai-llm/docs/index.md

 ---

-title: "Nutanix Cloud Native Solutions"
+title: "Nutanix Cloud Native and AI Solutions"
-description: "This project will take your through design and hosting AI applications on Nutanix.
-Intended to be used by any Nutanix user to setup and run LLMs, LLM with RAG, Support GPT and other AI applications."
+description: "This project will take your through design, sizing and hosting of Nutanix Cloud Native AI applications.
+Intended to be used by any Nutanix user to setup and run LLMs, Unified Endpoints, RAG, MCP other AI applications.
+The project also takes the curious user through setting up Nutanix Kubernetes Platform for various requirements"

 ---